+- 7.33.
 A windfall site is defined in the NPPF as one which has not been specifically identified as available through the local or neighbourhood plan process.
-Sites often comprise previously developed land that has unexpectedly become available.
+Sites often comprise previously developed land that has unexpectedly become available. - 7.34.
 The resident's survey from October/November 2021 showed 78% support for infill development of a single house.
-The existing Bassetlaw Core Strategy requires infill development to 'respect its wider surroundings, in relation to historic development patterns or building/plot sizes and forms; density; and landscape character'.
+The existing Bassetlaw Core Strategy requires infill development to 'respect its wider surroundings, in relation to historic development patterns or building/plot sizes and forms; density; and landscape character'. - 7.35.
 To help protect the character of the Neighbourhood Area, development in Nether Langwith will be restricted to windfall sites as described in policy HBE 4.

-POLICY HBE 4: WINDFALL SITES - Development proposals for infill (individual dwellings or small groups of dwellings) will be supported where appropriate, and:
+POLICY HBE4: WINDFALL SITES

+Development proposals for infill and redevelopment sites within the development boundary for Nether Langwith will be supported where:

-- The site is within the development boundary for Nether Langwith; - It helps to meet an identified housing need; - The site retains existing important natural boundaries such as gardens, trees, hedges and streams; - The site provides for a safe vehicular and pedestrian access to the site and off-street parking that meets highways standards. - The proposal avoids negative impact on the Conservation Area and its setting and, where possible, enhances it; and - The site does not reduce garden space to an extent where it adversely impacts on the character of the area, or the amenity of neighbours.
+- a) it helps to meet an identified housing need; - b) the site retains existing important natural boundaries such as gardens, trees, hedges and streams; - c) the site provides for a safe vehicular and pedestrian access to the site and offstreet parking that meets highways standards; - d) the development preserve or enhances the character or appearance of the Conservation Area; and - e) the site does not reduce garden space to an extent where it adversely impacts on the character of the area, or the amenity of neighbours.